 - In building a business case for Product Information Management, improving customer satisfaction and the customer experience is the business outcome cited by organizations most often (61%)

-Here are four ways PIM can make your customers happier:
+Here are four ways Product Information Management (PIM) can improve your customer experience:

 1. Customers have access to rich product information